gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 layer, itself distributed.

 In Gno, the equivalent of computer processes are *realms*.
-Each realm is like an always-active process, running forever, like for example a web server.
-In a regular system, a live process is defined by its PID, its memory, and the set of system resources it uses at a given time (files, connections, etc).
+Each realm is like an always-active process, running forever, like for example, a web server.
+In a regular system, a live process is defined by its Process Identifier (PID, a number set by the system for the life of the process), its memory, and the set of system resources it uses at a given time (files, connections, etc).
 Similarly in Gno, a realm is defined by its identity (a unique crypto address), its global memory state (the content of memory when the realm is at rest),